Fix system restore points gone or directly use backup:

 System restore points, the collection of important system files (like drivers, registry keys, system files, installed programs, etc.) on a given date and time, can be used to restore your computer to an early date.
 Also, you can do system restore in safe mode if your computer is unbootable.
 It’s mainly used to fix the problems, which causes your computer running slowly or stopping responding.

-However, when you need to restore from a system restore point to fix certain problems, you may find no system restore points have been created in Windows 10.
-Why did my system restore points disappear?
-How to Fix this issue easily and quickly?
-Please keep reading below to learn more.
+However, sometimes, when you need to restore from a system restore point to fix certain problems, you may find no system restore points have been created and be eager to find the reasons and causes for system restore points gone in Windows 10.
+Please keep reading below to get them!

 Why system restore points missing in Windows 10?